 Department of Economics

-As part of the Division of Social Sciences the Department of Economics works together in interdisciplinary groups on current problems in the fields of water, (bio)-energy, nature conservation and biodiversity as well as climate change.
-Here questions are analysed concerning economic valuation, the concepts of institutions and decision-making processes as well as the instrumentation of environmental and resource policies.
-Furthermore, the department develops methods for the economic and ecological modeling of environmental systems.
+As part of the Division of Social Sciences, the Department of Economics works with researchers in other disciplines on current problems in the fields of water, (bio)energy and nature conservation as well as biodiversity and climate change.
+In this context we analyse questions of economic assessment, the organisation of institutions and decision-making processes as well as the instrumentation of environmental and resource policy.
+We examine, inter alia, levies and prices in the fields of energy, water and nature conservation, compensation payments for ecological services, tradable water rights, CO2 emissions trading, feed-in remuneration schemes for renewable energies, tradable land development rights, habitat trading and the economic aspects of regulating chemicals.
+Moreover, we refine integrated methods for economic-ecological modelling of environmental decision systems.